 ROI - the return of investments.
 This is the ratio between the profit and the costs.
 The higher the ROI, the better.
 Positive ROI is colored green, while negative ROI is shown in red.

 EPV - earn per visit.
 This is how much you’ve earned per visit on average.

 All of your campaigns are combined in Categories (9).
 When you create a campaign, you can specify the category.
 The General category will be set as the default if you don’t define it.
 Categories help to put your campaigns in order.
 To create a category go to Settings > Categories.

 Actual statistics of the campaigns grouped by category (10).

 Other campaign controls.

 Favorite allows you to save your configuration for future use.
 To do so, press the little star icon on the leftmost column.

-Clicking on any table cell of the campaign will bring you Campaign editor menu.
+Clicking on any table cell of the campaign will bring you the Campaign editor menu.